Author Archives: Jack Rawlins

 If you ride Diablo in the late summer or fall, you’ll see lots of male tarantulas wandering the road looking for mates, since it’s tarantula breeding season.

-You can get to the bottom of the mountain in many ways.
+You can get to the start of the climb in many ways.
 If you drive to the base of the hill, there is a fair amount of grassy shoulder parking along Mt.
 Diablo Scenic Boulevard, with signs inviting you to use it, but I’d imagine all the spaces would be taken on an ordinary weekend morning.
 One way is to ride BART to Dublin if you want to get in around 10 miles of mostly flat, quiet grassland riding before starting to climb.
 Another is to BART to Walnut Creek, ride south on the main street until you can cross under Hwy 680 to Danville Blvd. paralleling 680, and ride Danville Blvd., a popular cycling route on a very pleasant though trafficked residential road with a big bike lane.
 Go L onto Stone Valley Rd., R on Green Valley Rd., L. on Diablo Rd., and L. onto South Gate Rd. (this road is confusingly signed “Mt.
 Diablo Scenic Blvd” for its first half mile—don’t let it throw you).
 This will give you some flats and some mild climbing before you get to the hill.
 There is traffic all along this route, but there’s good bike lane shoulder all the way to Diablo Rd.
 Diablo Rd. is narrow with no shoulder, but for the first half of it there’s a nice separated bike path up the left side of the road.
 After it ends, it’s a short white-knuckle ride with cars whizzing by your shoulder to the turn-off.
 This leg is marked as a bicycle boulevard (with big white bicycle icons painted in the middle of the lanes), so the cars theoretically know you have a right to be there.
 I typically park off Danville Blvd. and ride from there, which gives you about 30 minutes of mild climbing for warm-up.
 Perhaps the shortest, easiest, and flattest approach if you’re driving is to park at Diablo Vista Park about 4 miles to the east of the beginning of the climb, as several readers suggest below.
+It’s a pleasant shoulder ride on busy, large, manicured Blackhawk Rd.

 You’re welcome here

 When you start up Mt.
 Diablo Scenic Blvd, you’ll be sure you’re on the wrong road.
 You’re riding past schools and houses in what feels like a suburban cul-de-sac.
 Fear not—all will be well.
 Right before the first major dip, notice the faded message written on the road: “Danger severe road damage ahead.”
-It’s a reminder that there used to be a 1/4 mile stretch of incredibly awful road surface following, but it’s been freshly paved and is now glassy.
+It’s a reminder that there used to be a 1/4 mile stretch of incredibly awful road surface following, but it’s been freshly paved and is now good.
 As you cross it, say a prayer for the intrepid pioneers who came before you.

 Typical view from the lower mountain